 3. STARCH: For starch I’ll do brown rice or a sweet potato if they have them.
 If not, I’ll go for fruit for dessert–helps with my sweet tooth!
 If I plan on going for chocolate (which I do usually for one meal per day) I’ll just count that and try only 2-3 bites!
 If I’ve decided to have a glass of wine I count that as my starch too (only 1 glass though).

 4. FAT: Since most restaurants already use way more oil that I do at home, I assume I’ve already had more than enough fat to necessitate extra fat sources.
 Therefore, I try to avoid adding extra “fat” options to my meals on purpose.

 This is has HUGE reward incentive in the RESULTS I actually get.
 We travel all the time so we are eating out all the time.
+We’ve got no choice to so we have made the changes we need to make it work for us both health-wise and financially.
+For example, my other half has an AMEX Gold Card because she found it was the best option for people who eat out a lot and we also make sure the places we eat are healthy.
 If I DON’T implement this ritual, I will put on weight really fast.
 Sometimes its worth it and I’m perfectly find accepting that!
 But the rest of the time, I try to follow a the same steps to keep things as consistent in my eating as possible!